CamoNano/camonanowallet/README.md

 # Camo Nano Wallet

-Privacy-oriented wallets for the [Nano](https://nano.org/) cryptocurrency.
+A privacy-oriented wallet for the [Nano](https://nano.org/) cryptocurrency.

-These wallets are intended to act as a reference implementation for Camo Nano.
+This wallet is intended to act as a reference implementation for Camo Nano.
 See below for more details.

 ### CLI Wallet